Return/Go to Type of Behavioral Economics

 We can also address the matter of commensurability, and the real possibility that the dual interests are incommensurable, in the old debate about "pushpins and poetry."
 Microeconomics based in Neoclassical Economics, which in turn rests in Utilitarian Philosophy, sees the material world (pushpins) no different from the less tangible world (poetry), and thus an individual can simply do the tradeoff along some possibility frontier R0R0, arriving at whatever point A, B or C that emerges from the tradeoff analysis.
 If we put goods q1 and q2 on the axes, the tradeoff is strictly decided in the market by the p1/p2 ratio; in the Utilitarian view, the problem is solved, which also leads to claiming that Price is Value, and Value is Price, with everything completely commensurable.

-Other philosophies see this quite differently, seeing generally a hierarchy of incommensurable value, with value V (poetry) not on the same plane as price P (pushpins).
-In fact, higher order value V might work to in effect override the price P evolved in Markets (the Market Forum), with the value V coming out of higher order, Other Forums, in community, and, at a larger scale, like that represented in the US Administrative, Legislative and Judicial branches of Government.
+Other philosophies see this quite differently, seeing generally a hierarchy of incommensurable value, with value V of poetry not on the same plane as price P of pushpins.
+In fact, higher order value V might work to in effect override the price P evolved in the Market Forum, with the value V coming out of higher order, Other Forums, in Community, and, at a larger scale, like that represented in the US Administrative, Legislative and Judicial branches of Government, as in Community:Government (i.e., Community represented in the inclusive Government).
 In this kind of philosophy, value V in the Other Forums works to temper and condition the price P in the Market.
-We might suppose, too, that Price in the Market Forum could influence the Value in the Other Forum(s), but price P and value V would not be commensurable, measurable on the same terms.
+We might suppose, too, that price P in the Market Forum could influence the value V in the Other Forum(s), but price P and value V (albeit could be translated, represented in tax T) would not be commensurable, measurable on the same terms.

-For more discussion of said matters, as well as the resolution of many other puzzles and paradoxes left behind by SIT, see Lynne (2020).
+For more discussion of said matters, as well as the resolution of many other puzzles and paradoxes left behind by SIT, see Lynne (2020) as well as the last few pages in Lynne and Czap (2023).
+The Metaeconomics Blog, too, points at many contemporary problems and issues, giving new insights not possible using SIT.

 Mathematical Metaeconomics